DavidSights/VideoDownloader-iOS/README.md

 # VideoDownloader-iOS

-A work-in-progress video downloader for iOS.
+Download and save videos from the web.
+Still in early development.

-Todo:
+## Todo
-- Finish basic webview interaction.
+- [ ] Retrieve videos from web view
-- Set up a UI for saving and browsing saved videos.
+- [ ] Save videos to device photo library
-- Set up CoreData logic for saving videos.
+- [ ] Write FileManager and CoreData logic for saving videos
-- Set up logic for downloading videos from app to the device photo library.
+- [ ] Create a UI for saving and browsing saved videos